havemaps/hmwt-documentation/README.md

 If you want to integrate the exported qgis2web map with a WordPress that does not allow the iframe html tags there are a couple ways to do it:

 1. A **WordPress business plan** to access the [iframe plugin](https://wordpress.org/plugins/iframe/).
-2. A **hosting service** that allows you to upload html pages in the WordPress source code.
+2. A **hosting service** that allows you to upload html pages in the content management system's source code, but this may still require some use of an iframe.
+This has not been tested successfully by the tutorial author.
 3. Work with the **index.html** file from qgis2web start adding your own free text and html to create a functional page.
 Then, link to the gh-pages from the website.
+4. If you do not have a website, try creating a [Jekyll blog](https://jekyllrb.com/) that integrates with Github Pages. **Note**: This has not been tested by the tutorial author, but there is a [good Jekyll tutorial](https://devblast.com/b/create-a-static-websiteblog-with-jekyll-and-github-pages).

 ### Using the iframe html tag
-This option may work with some self-hosted websites or institutionally hosted WordPress accounts.
+This option may work with some content management systems, self-hosted websites, or older versions of WordPress.

-1. Create a new page or post in the content mamangement system.
+1. Create a new page or post in the content management system.
 This example uses WordPress.

 2. Using the **classic editor**, choose **Text** instead of Visual.